Chauncey315/STAT-628/README.md

 # Shiny Link

-This is a Shiny Application which can run in real time. https://nerrix.shinyapps.io/shiny/
+This is a Shiny Application which can run in real time.
+Details of the APP are in /Code/ShinyApp. https://nerrix.shinyapps.io/shiny/